Ill Communication: Singles

 "Sabotage" was the first single taken from Ill Communication.
 It was released to radio on May 9, 1994.
 The backing track of the song was laid down by the band members, driven by MCA's fuzzed and twangy bass, at Tin Pan Alley Studios in New York, and then sat unused for a year, with the working title of "Chris Rock", before vocals were added.
 According to Ad-Rock in the 2020 documentary Beastie Boys Story, the lyrics are a fictitious rant about how their producer "was the worst person ever and how he was always sabotaging us and holding us back."

-"Get It Together", which samples The Moog Machine's cover of "Aquarius/Let the Sunshine In", was released as a single on March 17, 1994.
+It was released together with "Get It Together", which samples The Moog Machine's cover of "Aquarius/Let the Sunshine In".

-"Sure Shot" features a sample taken from jazz flautist Jeremy Steig's song "Howlin' For Judy" from the 1970 album Legwork as the main instrumental part of the song, and was released as a single on May 31, 1994.
-The album's fourth single, "Root Down", was released in 1995.
+"Sure Shot" features a sample taken from jazz flautist Jeremy Steig's song "Howlin' For Judy" from the 1970 album Legwork as the main instrumental part of the song, and was released as a single in November 1994.
+The album's fourth single, "Root Down", was released in May 1995 as its own EP.